VTTI/Driving-Environment-Detection/Readme.md

 ## Dataset Information

-Organize the data as follows in the repository
+Organize the data as follows in the repository.
+We use a custom dataset  70/20/10 train/val/test split respectively the dataset compiled from SHRP2 and Signal Phase video data.
+Our data set contains:
+* 17174 training images.
+* 2120 validation images.
+* and 2147 test images.

 <pre>
 ./
  |__ data